 Poor or no lighting.
 Poorly lit streets especially in poor weather or at night have a negative effect on older people using the street, especially as older people are more likely to have difficulty with luminance.
 It can also reduce confidence through concerns about safety (Shumway-Cook, et al., 2003).

 Noise.
-High levels of noise, especially from heavy traffic, can be especially distressing to older people who are more likely to suffer hearing problems (Balfour and Kaplan, 2002).
+High levels of noise, especially from heavy traffic, can be especially distressing to older people who are more likely to suffer hearing problems (Balfour and Kaplan, 2002; Burholt et al., 2016).

 Legibility.
-Spaces must be legible for the user.
-They must demonstrate to the user what can happen in the space and be broken up into separate areas for different types of activity clearly marked.
+Spaces must be legible for the user, in that they must demonstrate to the user what can happen in the space and be broken up into separate areas for different types of activity clearly marked.
 Formal signage is not always necessary, as the space itself can afford to others what activity is expected in the area.
 Spaces that are too open and wide can be viewed negatively as they are difficult to navigate and lack legibility, even if they are totally pedestrianised (Atkin, 2010).
 Conversely small spaces meaning older people have restricted passing space can be an issue, especially if the older person cannot turn their body quickly which can be an issue in later life (Musselwhite, 2015)

 Pollution.
-Smog is a deterrent for older people to go out walking, especially in developing nations, cities in India are particularly a no go area for older people at certain times of high pollution.
-Wealthier nations can also suffer similar problems, Japanese cities and at times European cities can be at risk for older people (Deguen et al., 2010).
+Smog is a deterrent for older people to go out walking, especially in developing nations.
+Cities in India are particularly a no-go area for older people at certain times of high pollution.
+Wealthier nations can also suffer similar problems; Japanese cities and at times European cities can be at risk for older people (Deguen et al., 2010).

-Natural elements: The climate can effect older people’s walking.
+Natural elements: The climate can effect older people’s walking (Burholt et al., 2016).
 High or very low temperatures can stop people walking, as can weather variability or extreme weather conditions, for example wind, snow, ice or rain especially.
 This can be mitigated through shelter, especially natural green vegetation cover (e.g. Williams et al., 2012).
 Topography is also an issue, especially hills can be a barrier to walking for older people.

 Land use.
 Having services within walking distance from home has been linked to increased walking (Strath et al., 2012).
-In addition, access to nature, especially green fields and are also related to more walking among older people (Gauvin et al., 2012; Strath et al., 2012).
+In addition, access to nature, especially green field, trees and sounds of nature and are also related to more walking among older people (Burholt et al., 2016; Gauvin et al., 2012; Strath et al., 2012).

-At a neighbourhood level, in the UK, Burholt et al (2016) found the following four areas important to older people for creating age-friendly neighbourhoods:

-Natural Elements.
-Having green areas including public grass verges, trees and being able to hear nature were important to older people.

-Incivilities and Nuisance.
-Traffic, industrial or other noise, litter, dog fouling, broken glass and cars passing all negatively affect older people’s perception of neighbourhoods.

-Navigation and Mobility.
-The local area must have legible road signs, have lit streets and alleyways, have well maintained pavements with good width and not have too steep-a-gradient both at the microscopic level stepping on and off kerbs, but also at a wider level with regards to topography.

-Territorial Functioning.
-External beautification, nature of parking, garden maintenance, property maintenance, lack of Industrial/commercial outlook were all found to be important to an older person’s perception of neighbourhood.

-Hence, there is an important aesthetic quality to neighbourhoods that make an area attractive that are as important as the more functional elements of a street.

 Improving street design at a strategic, policy and practitioner level